 Focuses on theories of strategic marketing and planning.
 Explores the theoretical principles of marketing concepts, tools, and processes that can be used to help an organization develop a sustainable competitive advantage.
 A-F only.
 Pre: PhD student status in business administration or consent.

-Selected topics in any aspect of international marketing to increase exposure to the range of issues researchers commonly confront.
+Selected topics in any aspect of marketing to increase exposure to the range of issues researchers commonly confront.
 A-F only.
 Pre: PhD student status in business administration or consent.

 Reading and research in an area of marketing under the direction of faculty member(s).
 A-F only.
 Pre: PhD student status in international management or consent.